 The truth is that many people do not realize the real-life effects of using polyester fabrics, especially when it comes to bedding.
-The short answer is that there are a number of harmful products embedded into the polyester with some potentially bad effects.
+The short answer is that several harmful products are embedded into polyester with some potentially bad effects.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases.

-Polyester fabric is a man-made fabric which is made using polyester fibers and is one of the world's most popular textiles.
+Polyester fabric is a man-made fabric that is made using polyester fibers and is one of the world’s most popular textiles.
 These fibers are usually derived from petroleum.

 Among synthetic materials, polyester is one of the most widely used ones.
 In fact, polyester is actually a type of man-made plastic.
 It is used widely, as its production is cheap and it is not derived from natural sources.